AdoriZahard/hi3er/docs/index.md

 <p align="center">The signets are arranged in order of priority</p>

-**Spina Astera and Elysia is under works, as well as the 2-core Raven build and Gunlace Palatinus Meme build**

 Difficulties have changed and here are their values:

 - 1D Void = 90D